 Fifteen minutes on a wiki page dedicated to the Illinois native’s sexuality had not really substantiated the articles claim.
 It hadn’t disproved it either.

 “Joshua Fry Speed was kind of cute though.”
 Joshua mumbled as remembered the early photo of Lincoln’s first law partner and lifelong friend.
 Lincoln had apparently shared a bed with Joshua Fry Speed for over four years.
-Joshua spent several minutes fantasizing about sharing more than a name with the man.
+Joshua spent several minutes fantasizing about sharing more than a first name with the young man.

-He was very interested successful men who loved other men.
+He was very interested in successful men who loved other men.
 That fact would have shocked everyone who knew him.
 Joshua had worked hard to get where he was, but he had worked even harder on his public persona.
 Things had changed some since the nineties and early two thousands in the Midwest, but not a lot.
 His parents and older sister still lived in the Lincoln Park neighborhood of Chicago.
 He couldn’t imagine how they would react to learning who he really was.

 The lightly carbonated liquid burned his dry throat as he took a long drink from his can.
 Unbuttoning several shirt buttons, Joshua made his way through the living room to the French doors which led out to a large deck.
 Late spring in central Illinois was particularly delightful after the long, cold winter.
 He looked out over his large, flat back yard flanked by the tall government-owned trees standing like soldiers at attention.